kism/udpfsd/README.md

 ## Troubleshooting

+Common issues and fixes.
+Run the server with `-verbose` to see more detail about discovery and errors in the server logs.

+- **"failed to initialize filesystem"** — The server exits with this when `-fsroot` is not a directory or `-bdpath` cannot be opened.
+Check that paths exist, that the user has read access (and write access if not using `-ro`), and that the block device or image file is not in use elsewhere.

+- **CHD not working** — Pre-built binaries do not include CHD support.
+Build from source with CGO and libchdr (see [Building from source](#building-from-source)).

 - **Client can't connect** — Ensure the server discovery port (default 62966) is open in your firewall and that `-bind` matches an interface the client can reach.
 If required, set the port in the `-bind` argument (e.g. `-bind :41233`).

+- **"Wrong packet type 2 (expected 0/DISCOVERY)"** (in server logs) — The client may be using an older Neutrino (pre–v1.8.0-13) with an incompatible UDPFS protocol; upgrade to the latest Neutrino.
+This can also happen if the client is sending data to the discovery port by mistake—check that the client is not configured to use the discovery port for data.

-- **Client timeouts / "got unexpected sequence number"** — If the server has multiple interfaces on the same network (e.g., wired and Wi-Fi connections), the client can receive duplicate packets from different interfaces or bind to the wrong interface.
-The fix is to bind the data connection to a single interface: use `-bind` with that interface’s IP (e.g. `-bind 192.168.1.100` or `BIND=192.168.1.100`).
+- **Client timeouts / "got unexpected sequence number"** (in server logs) — If the server has multiple interfaces on the same network (e.g., wired and Wi-Fi), the client can receive duplicate packets or bind to the wrong interface.
+Bind the data connection to a single interface with `-bind` and that interface’s IP (e.g. `-bind 192.168.1.100` or `BIND=192.168.1.100`).
+Run the server with `-verbose` to see these messages when the client times out.
-- **CHD not working** — Pre-built binaries don't include CHD; build from source with CGO and libchdr (see [Building from Source](#building-from-source)).

 ## License